seferlisk/press-distribution-system/PressDistributionSystemWebApp/Readme.md

 This is an Asp.Net project.
 To run it, you need to have Visual Studio installed.
 You can download it [here](https://visualstudio.microsoft.com/downloads/).

-It uses entity framework to connect to a SQL Server database.
+It uses entity framework to connect to an SQL Server database.
 The connection string is in the `appsettings.json` file.
 You can change it to your own database.

 You can find the database initialization script in Data folder.
 (PressDistributionSystemInitScript.sql)

 ## Usage

 Login as an agency user with the following credentials:

 - Username: AgencyUser1@email.com
-- Password: 1234
+- Password: 123456

 - Username: AgencyUser2@email.com
-- Password: 1234
+- Password: 123456

 Login as an distributor user with the following credentials:

 - Username: distributor1@email.com
-- Password: 1234
+- Password: 123456

 - Username: distributor2@email.com
-- Password: 1234
+- Password: 123456

 - Username: distributor3@email.com
-- Password: 1234
+- Password: 123456